apnadkarni/blt/man/graph.rst

     Whenever the graph is resized, *varName* will be set with the new value.

   **-mapelements** *how*
-    Specifies what elements to consider when computing the extents of the data for each axis. *How* can be one of the following.
+    Specifies what elements to consider when scaling axes.
+By default the extents of elements in the display list are used to compute the scale of the axes.  *How* can be one of the following.

     **all**
+       Consider all elements.

+    **default**
-       Consider all elements regardless if they are hidden on not.
+       Consider elements in the display list (see the **element show** operation) even if they are hidden.
+This is the default.

     **visible**
        Consider elements that are not hidden.
 When an element is hidden,